 We operate a Practice complaints procedure, as part of an NHS complaints system, which meets national criteria.

-If you have a complaint or concern about the Practice, please complete the Complaints form.
+If you have a complaint or concern about the Practice, please complete the complaints form which you can be obtained online via our website.
 We recommend you put your complaint in writing as we then have a clear audit trail.

 The Practice complaints manager is Tania Fidler Practice Manager.